-From the timeline template gallery select Import and click the Check to get to the Microsoft Project Import Wizard.
+Open PowerPoint, click on the Office Timeline tab and click the Import button to get to the Microsoft Project Import Wizard.

 Office Timeline will instantly create a PowerPoint Gantt chart slide from your Microsoft Project data.
 Mine looked like this and it took less than 1 minutes to make.

 Click the Sync button on the Office Timeline ribbon to update your Gantt whenever your data changes in Project file.
 The sync wizard will identify any changes to the mpp file.
 Select the changes you want to accept and click the green check button to update your Gantt chart.

 Your slide can be updated in real-time.
 Below I synchronized my Gantt with its linked MS Project file to add tasks and milestones, and then I made some styling changes.
 For example changing colors, shape, text position, and changing the timescale from months to weeks.
 All of this was instantly done by using the controls on the Office Timeline ribbon.